commonly requested resources

 Concealed Pistol Licenses (CPL)

-Redmond residents may apply for an original CPL between 9:00 - 10:30 a.m., Tuesday and Thursday at the front counter of the Public Safety Building.
+Original Applications - Redmond residents may apply for an original CPL between 9:00 - 10:30 a.m., Tuesdays and Thursdays at the front counter of the Public Safety Building.
 Please allow up to 30 minutes, depending upon the number of other applicants.
-(You may also apply through the King County Sheriff's Office which offers more days and times.)
-An original CPL is $48.00 and is valid for 5 years from the date of issue.
+(You may also apply through the King County Sheriff's Office which offers more days and times).
+An original CPL is $49.25 and is valid for 5 years from the date of issue.

-Redmond residents may renew or replace a CPL anytime during regular business hours.
+Renewal Applications - Redmond residents may renew or replace a CPL anytime during regular business hours.
 The renewal fee is $32.00 and is valid for 5 years from the date of expiration of the current license.
 You have up to 90 days prior to the license expiration date to renew it.
 If you renew your CPL within 90 days after the expiration date, the late renewal fee is $42.00.
 CPLs more than 90 days expired are no longer valid; you must apply for an original.
-The replacement fee is $10 and will hold the original expiration date.
+In the case of a lost or damaged CPL, the replacement fee is $10 and will hold the original expiration date.

 All CPL-related fees are subject to change.